endrebak/ldetect/README.md

 ## Prerequisites

-LDetect requires python3 to run
+LDetect requires python3 to run, all other requirements should be installed by pip (below).

 ## Installation